TylerStocks1/TylerStocks1/README.md

 ### Projects
 - **Community Management and Development:**
-  - Built and manage a community based on [DDnet](https://github.com/ddnet/ddnet) through a Discord server.
+  - Built and manage a community based on [DDnet](https://github.com/ddnet/ddnet), overseeing both Discord and in-game server operations.
   - Programmed various bots and scripts to enhance the community experience.

 ### Contact Me